 LMHS Alex Zhang was named a top-300 scholar in the 80th Annual Regeneron Science Talent Search (STS) – the nation's oldest and most prestigious science and mathematics competition for high school seniors.

 The annual Mr. Lower Merion competition raised more than $15,000 for charity.

 LMHS Best Buddies students welcomed more than 425 students from 25 regional high schools for the annual Best Buddies Ball.

-District, state and national excellence in soccer, basketball, swimming, track & field, crew, power lifting, tennis and Ultimate Frisbee.
+District, state and national excellence in soccer, basketball, wrestling, swimming, track & field, crew, power lifting, tennis and Ultimate Frisbee.